Loading

 Puthiya Paravai

 Puthiya Paravai (transl.
 New Bird) is a 1964 Indian Tamil-language romantic thriller film directed by Dada Mirasi.
 Produced by Sivaji Ganesan, the film stars himself, B. Saroja Devi, M. R. Radha and Sowcar Janaki, with Nagesh, Manorama, V. K. Ramasamy, O. A. K. Thevar and S. V. Ramadas in supporting roles.
-The plot revolves around Gopal, who falls in love with Latha, a woman he recently befriended, when his presumed-dead wife Chitra arrives to tell him that she is still alive.
+The plot revolves around Gopal, who falls in love with Latha, when his previously presumed-dead wife Chitra arrives.
 He claims her to be an impostor but no one believes him.

 Puthiya Paravai is the maiden Tamil production of Sivaji Films, later renamed Sivaji Productions, and the company's third overall production after the Hindi films Amardeep (1958) and Rakhi (1962).
 It is a remake of the Bengali film Sesh Anka (1963) which is itself inspired by the British film Chase a Crooked Shadow (1958).
 The screenplay was written by Nannu, and the dialogues by Aaroor Dass.
 Cinematography was handled by K. S. Prasad and editing by N. M. Shankar.
 The soundtrack album and background score were composed by the duo Viswanathan–Ramamoorthy while the lyrics were written by Kannadasan.